bliakher/malgym_6ABG/zadani/16_hodina.md

 f = open(b.txt, 'w')
 ```
 - try reading from one file and writing the contents to another file, check that the resulting files are the same

+#### File as input
+- take the fridge task from the last time
+- instead of reading fridge list from input try reading it from file